 “The most important thing it taught me is the importance of living.
 If I don’t like the situation I am in, don’t like what I am doing, it is in my power to change that, to make my life better.
 Nothing is permanent.
 Nothing says you have to stay anywhere or do anything you don’t want to do.
 And, that’s how I look at my life now.” – Diana Edelman

 “I realized life is too short to do a job you are not completely passionate about, period.
-I took a long look at what it is that I really love doing and then found a career to match instead of trying to fit myself into the box of a career I sort of liked because of money, prestige, etc. When you do work you love, the money and prestige will automatically follow and you will be blissful in the meantime.” – Emily Shaules, who left her career as an attorney in Chicago to travel and build a speaking career which eventually turned into a business, Amazon Herb Company.
+I took a long look at what it is that I really love doing and then found a career to match instead of trying to fit myself into the box of a career I sort of liked because of money, prestige, etc. When you do work you love, the money and prestige will automatically follow and you will be blissful in the meantime.” – Emily Shaules, who left her career as an attorney in Chicago to travel and build a speaking career.

 “I wanted a career that was flexible and I would feel gratification, but most of all I realized that salary wasn’t as important to me as I was lead to believe.
 Big houses, cars, luxury items all seemed frivolous now.
 I am very happy biking everywhere now and cutting back.” – Anna Barr, who worked as an administrator before her trip then decided to go back to school after she returned home.
 She runs the site De Camille, which is a travel blog about French culture.